Yakovlev Yak-12

-The Yakovlev Yak-12 (Яковлев Як-12, also transcribed as Jak-12, NATO reporting name: "Creek") is a light multirole STOL aircraft used by the Soviet Air Force, Soviet civilian aviation and other countries from 1947 onwards.
+The Yakovlev Yak-12 (Яковлев Як-12, also transcribed as Jak-12, NATO reporting name: "Creek") is a light multirole STOL aircraft used by the Soviet Air Forces, Soviet civilian aviation and other countries from 1947 onwards.

 Design and development

-The Yak-12 was designed by Yakovlev's team to meet a requirement of the Soviet Air Force of 1944 for a new liaison and utility plane, to replace the obsolete Po-2 biplane.
+The Yak-12 was designed by Alexander Yakovlev's team to meet a requirement of the Soviet Air Force of 1944 for a new liaison and utility plane, to replace the obsolete Po-2 biplane.
 It was also meant to be used in civil aviation as a successor to Yakovlev's AIR-6 of 1934, built in a relatively small series.
 Yakovlev's first proposal was a four-place high-wing aircraft, the Yak-10 (first named Yak-14), built in January 1945.
-It won the competition with a low-wing Yak-13, based on the same fuselage, and a series of 40 Yak-10s were produced, powered with a 108 kW (145 hp) Shvetsov M-11M radial.
+It won the competition with a low-wing Yak-13, based on the same fuselage, and a series of 40 Yak-10s were produced, powered with a 108 kW (145 hp) Shvetsov M-11M radial engine.

 In 1947, Yakovlev developed a new aircraft to replace the Yak-10.
 This was fitted with a more powerful 119 kW (160 hp) M-11FR, a new wing and undercarriage, and a fuselage with a revised shape (lower tail).
 The new type was designated Yak-12, first flying in 1947.
 788 of the basic variant were produced, including military observation planes, some Yak-12S air ambulances, Yak-12SKh agricultural aircraft and Yak-12GR floatplanes.
-A distinguishing feature of the basic Yak-12, just like Yak-10, were engine cylinders with individual cowlings.
+A distinguishing feature of the basic Yak-12, just like the Yak-10, were engine cylinders with individual cowlings.
 It was a plane of a mixed construction and could take 1 or 2 passengers, apart from a pilot.

 The next generation Yak-12 entered production in 1952, starting with the Yak-12R.
-It was fitted with a new 194 kW (260 hp) Ivchenko AI-14R radial and all-metal construction.
-The wing area increased (from 21.6 m² to 23.8 m²).
-This variant had the least wing loading of all Yak-12s, and therefore best STOL performance (take-off run 52 m/171 ft, landing 81 m/266 ft).
+It was fitted with a new 194 kW (260 hp) Ivchenko AI-14R radial engine and all-metal construction.
+The wing area increased (from 21.6 m2 to 23.8 m2).
+This variant had the least wing loading of all Yak-12s, and therefore the best STOL performance (take-off run 52 m/171 ft, landing 81 m/266 ft).